paketo-buildpacks/rfcs/text/0000-create-language-family-builders.md

 A third alternative is to create a JVM meta-buildpack that contains all the JVM provider buildpacks and configures the JRE/JDK dependencies.
 This would replace the current BellSoft Liberica buildpack.

-However, for all 3 alternatives, a Java-specific builder still reduces the size (number of layers in the builder) and speed (downloading fewer buildpacks) of building a Java application and provides growing room to add additional buildpacks like the APMs.
+However, for all 3 alternatives, a language-specific builder still reduces the size (number of layers in the builder) and speed (downloading fewer buildpacks) of building applications and provides growing room to add additional buildpacks like the APMs.

 ## Implementation

-This RFC proposes that the builder team own the Java-specific builder.
+This RFC proposes that the builder team own the language-specific builders.
 The current process of updating the Paketo builders is automated using a builder.toml.
-Adding a second builder config file in each builder repo therefore has little impact on maintenance cost for the project.
+Adding additional language-specific builder config files in each builder repo therefore has little impact on maintenance cost for the project.

-A sample builder.toml (without specific versions or the APM buildpacks):
+A sample builder.toml for a Java language builder (without specific versions or the APM buildpacks):
 ```
 description = "Ubuntu bionic base image with buildpacks for Java, including all JVM providers"